 Which is why trivago is providing the data and the technology to help level the playing field, so that every hotel can compete on this leading global metasearch, says Thomas.
 And not only does this technology enable the smaller hotel businesses to compete online, with simplified campaign management and better conversion chances; it enables them to do so with their own branding, their own identity: “They put their brand on top.”

-In fact, the booking stage is the one part of the online journey where trivago does not want its branding visible, does not want to be in the traveller’s mind.
-It’s important that the traveller knows exactly where they are booking, and with which brand.
+In fact, the booking stage is the one part of the online journey where trivago does not want its branding visible, does not want to be in the traveler’s mind.
+It’s important that the traveler knows exactly where they are booking, and with which brand.
 For the foreseeable future, that’s not going to be trivago.

 Because trivago is looking to build a transparent and robust marketplace in which all hotels have a fighting chance at winning the guest with simple-to-use and affordable technology.
 What it’s not looking to do is become a competitor in that marketplace.